jbshep/softeng21/ms/index.md

     A remote diary named `remote_diary` should have information stored at the directory `~/.blurg/remote_diary` containing a single file named `remote`.
 That file will be a text file (no `.txt` extension, however), and the file's contents should be lines containing colon-separated key-value pairs.
 The keys should be `url`, `key`, and `username`.

+    *NOTE:* In this milestone, users can only create new remote diaries.
+They cannot yet share the key with another user so that the other user can "connect" to the remote diary.
+In other words, although in this milestone we are building in support for multiple users, we are not yet allowing additional users to connect to remote diaries.
+That will happen in the next milestone..

 1. The `switch`, `wipe`, `log`, `rm`, and `ls` subcommands should still work regardless of whether a diary is local or remote.
 You will implement a `RemoteDiary` class that is a subclass of `AbstractDiary` to accomplish this.
 Again, we will discuss this at length in class.

 1. You can abandon the `diaries` subcommand for this milestone.
 It will come back in a future milestone.